-Any music producer will tell you that they monitor mixes through as many different monitoring systems as possible: a pair of nearfield monitors, a Bluetooth speaker, car stereo, and a pair of headphones.
-Indeed, no music pro would contemplate mixing a project without referring their mix to cans at some stage, and here we have the best headphones to help you do the same.
+Any music producer will tell you that they monitor mixes through as many different monitoring systems as possible: a pair of nearfield studio monitors, a Bluetooth speaker, car stereo, and a pair of headphones.
+Indeed, no music pro would contemplate mixing a project without referring their mix to cans at some stage, and here we have the best headphones for music production to help you do the same.

 - Best studio monitors for music making

 - 10 best audio interfaces for recording guitar

 - The best in-ear monitors for all budgets

 - How to mix a track with headphones